nsv-format/nsv/README.md

 - specifying column types in metadata

 Under consideration
-- heredoc-like syntax for multiline inclusions
-- allowing a single multiline field per element if the schema is explicitly provided
 - comment support in the data paragraphs themselves

 ### Version compatibility considerations